DrewThomasson/Job-scraping-llm-QnA/README.md

 run using `Python run.py` for a modifed json output that answers the specified questions

 run using `python run_csv_output.py` for a csv output file that answers the specified questions

+## To update all of the code with a git pull withoput a warning run

+`git fetch --all && git reset --hard origin/main`